EhsanKia/Keypirinha-PuzzTools/README.md

   - Alphabetical — Sorts lines alphabetically
   - By length — Sorts lines by length
   - Reverse — Reverses the order of the lines
+- Transpose — Transposes the input, taking characters as columns and lines as rows.
+  If a tab is found in the input, it'll use that for columns instead.
 - Uppercase — converts input to uppercase

 The transform is automatically applied to the contents of your clipboard when selected.